Tiere bis unters Dach: Season 7

 While on a walk, Leo and Paulina find a house in Waldau and Leo decides she wants her family to move in.
 When she shows the house to Philip and Helena, they both are enthusiastic and decide to move back to Waldau with Nelly and Leo.
 Jan is back living with his father Martin and both moved to Waldau as well to be with Martin's girlfriend Petra, a horse farmer.
 Jan is not happy as he is scared of horses.
 Also living on Petra's farm are Lucy, Petra's daughter, and Jakob with his parrot Bingo.
 Petra and Martin get engaged.

 Greta is now dating farmer and hunter Felix, and is still working as her father's assistant.
 She also applied to various universities to study veterinary medicine and is waiting for answers.
-She is accepted into the University of Munich and moves there for her studies.
+She is accepted at the University of Munich (LMU Munich) and moves there for her studies.

 Tim is living with is grandfather Waldemar in an old circus cart in Waldau.
 But Waldemar is sick and is brought to the hospital.
 In order to help Tim, Nelly and Leo convince Helena and Philip to take Tim in as a foster child.